 With the arrival of the digital age the work load of the photographer changed, out went the darkroom & chemical processes, replaced by computer processing & printing, and a less smelly work place!

-The digital era allows me to capture images that just a few years ago would have been near impossible, or would have needed some powerful lighting, but it required a new set of skills using keyboard and mouse, like in the portraits here.
-The one above is planned to be a book cover and both taken as the sun had gone down one summers evening, with camera setting that would have made any film camera struggle!
+The digital era allows me to capture images that just a few years ago would have been near impossible, or would have needed some powerful lighting, but it requires a new set of skills using keyboard and mouse and an ever changing IT know how.
+But the result is a wider range and capability of images, like the one above which is planned to be a book cover and both taken as the sun had gone down one summers evening, with the camera settings that would have made any film camera struggle!

 So am I complaining?
 Not one bit of it; the ability to produce stunning images in the digital age means I have no desire to return to the age of the darkroom – or as a fellow photographer described it recently – The Dark Ages!